ansible/ansible/docsite/latest/rst/intro_configuration.rst

     accelerate_connect_timeout = 1.0

 Note, this value can be set to less than one second, however it is probably not a good idea to do so unless you're on a very fast and reliable LAN.
-If you're connecting to systems over the internet, it may be neccessary to increase this timeout.
+If you're connecting to systems over the internet, it may be necessary to increase this timeout.